 Why the Concern?Fish to AvoidFish to Limit to 6 Ounces Per Week

 Mercury is an element that occurs naturally in the environment and also can be released into the air through industrial pollution.
 The mercury then falls from the air and is absorbed into the surface water, eventually ending up in streams and oceans.
-Bacteria that live in the water cause mercury to change into the toxic form, methylmercury, which is a toxic form.
+Bacteria that live in the water cause mercury to change into the toxic form, methylmercury.
 As fish feed on plants and organisms in the water, they absorb methylmercury.
-This methylmercury can damage the nervous system of a developing child.

 Most fish contain some methylmercury, but large fish that feed on other fish and live long lives accumulate the highest levels of methylmercury in their bodies.
-These are the fish most likely to cause adverse effects because of their high methylmercury concentration.
-The United States Food and Drug Administration (FDA) recommends that pregnant women, women who may become pregnant, nursing mothers, and young children avoid fish with high levels of mercury and limit others.
+Because of their high methylmercury concentration, these are the fish most likely to cause adverse effects.
+The United States Food and Drug Administration (FDA) and the Natural Resources Defense Council (NRDC) recommend that pregnant women, women who may become pregnant, nursing mothers, and young children avoid fish with high levels of mercury and limit others.

 - King mackerel